What to pack in your hospital bag

 It's good to prepare for a homebirth by talking to your midwife or doula, and even if you're planning on delivering your baby at home, it's always a good idea to have a hospital bag ready just in case.
 That way, you know everything you need is one place and it's there if you do need to go to the hospital unexpectedly.

-When you and baby get home, you'll probably be too tired to do much cooking, cleaning, or shopping.
+When you and the baby get home, you'll probably be too tired to do much cooking, cleaning, or shopping.

-So, it can be a good idea to spend some time during your last trimester making your life easier by:
+It’s a good idea to spend some time during your last trimester making your life easier by:

 • prepping and storing freezer-friendly meals